mrmikeyd1991/pygame-slots/README.md

 my pyamge slots game
-im no professional but here is my slot machine. sprites were images form google so credits to whom made them.
+im no professional but here is my slot machine. sprites were images form google so credits to whom made them. you need pygame-widgets to play this so

+pip install pygame-widgets

 this is a basic slot machine. payline is the middle and no other yet.